 Additional information is found in Act 317 of the 2016 regular legislative session.

-Students can still enroll and take the classroom portion, but cannot start the driving time until they go to the OMV and get the Temporary Instructional Permit (TIP).
+Students cannot start the classroom portion until they get the Temporary Instructional Permit (TIP).